chip-8/chip-8-database/README.md

 General options:

-tickrate - how many cycles to run per frame?   ":500,
+* `tickrate`: How many cycles to run per frame? e.g. 500,
 * `backgroundColor`: The color used for the background, or pixels that are "off".
 * `fillColor`: The color used for pixels that are "on".
 For XO-CHIP, this is specifically for graphics plane 1.
 * `fillColor2`: The color used for pixels that are "on" in graphics plane 2 for XO-CHIP.